DoctorKhan/The-Social-Game-Book/src/10_part/080_palo_alto_discovery.md

-# Chapter 7: The Palo Alto Discovery - When Play Becomes Prison
+# Chapter 9: The Palo Alto Discovery - When Play Becomes Prison

 My discoveries in Bali, the desert, and Hawaii had shown me that natural human coordination was possible.
+My own healing through water and presence had revealed the foundation that made such coordination possible.
 But I needed to understand something else: what was the Social Game doing to people who had never experienced authentic community?

 The answer came from an unexpected source: the most privileged kids in America.